analogjs/analog/apps/docs-app/docs/integrations/storybook/index.md

 By default, Angular and Storybook uses Webpack to build and serve the Storybook application.

 This guides you through the process of switching to building and serving your Storybook with Angular using Vite.
-This process can be applied to _any_ Angular application using Storybook.
+This process can be applied to _any_ Angular project using Storybook.

 ## Setting up Storybook